 - Reduce heat, and cover.
 Cook 20-30 minutes on low - stirring occasionally.

-- Add green chile, queso fresco, and olive oil.
+- Add green chile, queso fresco, and butter or olive oil.
 Stir to combine.

 - Spoon into a 9 x9 glass pan coated with cooking spray.
 Press flat.
 Refrigerate until thoroughly chilled.